AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 ---
-title: [!DNL Adobe Experience Manager] 6.5 Previous Service Pack Release Notes.
+title: [!DNL Adobe Experience Manager] 6.5 previous Service Pack release notes
 description: Release notes for [!DNL Adobe Experience Manager] 6.5 Service Packs.
 contentOwner: AK
 ---

-# Hotfixes and Feature Packs included in previous Service Packs {#hotfixes-and-feature-packs-included-in-previous-service-packs}
+# Hotfixes and Feature Packs included in the previous Service Packs {#hotfixes-and-feature-packs-included-in-previous-service-packs}

 ## [!DNL Adobe Experience Manager] 6.5.7.0 {#experience-manager-6570}

 [!DNL Adobe Experience Manager] 6.5.7.0 is an important update that includes new features, key customer requested enhancements, and performance, stability, and security improvements, that are released since the availability of 6.5 release in April 2019.
-The service pack is installed on [!DNL Adobe Experience Manager] 6.5.
+The Service Pack is installed on [!DNL Adobe Experience Manager] 6.5.

 The key features and enhancements introduced in [!DNL Adobe Experience Manager] 6.5.7.0 includes: